 Artist Kate Sully and researchers from the Sheffield Institute for Translational Neuroscience talk about their collaboration on an exhibition about how brain connections work in a state of disease.

-Fresh from an 8 -week residency in Fremantle, Australia, artist Kate Sully returns to Sheffield with an exhibition exploring the latest research into Alzheimer’s Disease (AD).
+Fresh from an 8 -week residency in Fremantle, Australia, artist Kate Sully returned to Sheffield with an exhibition exploring the latest research into Alzheimer’s Disease (AD).

-Using digitally printed images of the brain, these vibrant, large-scale artworks are a creative response to the work of scientists at the Sheffield Institute for Translational Neuroscience (SiTraN).
+Using digitally printed images of the brain, these vibrant, large-scale artworks provided a creative response to the work of scientists at the Sheffield Institute for Translational Neuroscience (SiTraN).